 It is greatly appreciated if you give us some feedback on this training, please fill in the polls on the last page of this LibGuide.

-The Utrecht University Library offers an online information skills training, Compass.
+The Utrecht University Library offers several online information skills training courses, Compass.

 If you want to know more about searching for literature sources, or want to practice more with the different parts of a search strategy, go to www.uu.nl/en/compass.